Workshop 14 – 09h00-10h30

 Prof. Dr. Oliver Korn, from Offenburg University, will lead this session.

-This workshop builds on the outcomes from last year’s AAL-workshop “Does the Robot Care?
-Perspectives on the Acceptance of Social Robots in Healthcare”.
-In 2017, we discussed which properties and skills (e.g. regarding movement) a social robot should have – or rather not have.
-This year, we will take this discussion a step further and focus on the aspect of market entry.
-In this workshop, we will discuss how the acceptance of social robots can be raised by adhering to both design guidelines and organizational methods.
-As an example, we will discuss with the participants how human-robot-cooperation should look like and where cultural and organizational hurdles limit the market entry.
+The workshop builds on the outcomes from last year’s workshop on social robots in healthcare.
+This year, we will focus on the aspect of market entry, discussing how the marketability of social robots can be raised by adhering to both design guidelines and organizational methods.
+We will debate how human-robot-cooperation should look like and where cultural and organizational hurdles limit the market entry.
 Experts from the industry will explain and discuss ways to improve user experience and technology acceptance (UX) in co-operative setups.
-An expert from academia will add the perspective of personal and cultural aspects, for example different cultural concepts of the role of “face” and “family”.
+We will assess how the acceptance and marketability of social robots can be raised by adhering to both design guidelines and organizational methods.

 Additional speakers: Martin Gmür, User Interface Design GmbH; and Anne Jacobsen, Autodesk GmbH.